Interview: Safin Hasan - Gujarat boy who nailed UPSC and GPSC on the first attempt

-Legal Bites: Civil Services Exam process is quite strenuous.
+Legal Bites: The Civil Services Exam process is quite strenuous.
 It requires long hours of constant study.
 How did you maintain your tempo and what did you do to break the monotony of preparation?

 Legal Bites: What is your advice to the candidates who are still in the process of preparing for this examination?

-Mr. Safin Hasan: My advice would be, just ask yourself why you want to be a civil servant?
-If you get a convincing and strong reason for it, nothing would stop you from reaching the destination.
+Mr. Safin Hasan: My advice would be, just ask yourself why you want to be a civil servant.
+If you get a convincing and strong reason for it, nothing will stop you from reaching the destination.
 This exam process is part of the job training where your dedication, patience, honesty and many other qualities are tested which makes you a successful candidate.
 Have faith in yourself and work hard… success is yours.